Yaesu FTDX10 in CW contest

 One thing I love about this radio is how good its receiver is.
 The roofing filters did a great job, 300 Hz is amazing, albeit a bit too narrow for contest when running CQ.
 Too many stations tend to be off beat a bit and 500-600 Hz works best for me.

-I was able to hear weak stations quite easily right next to a big signal and only once I had to ask someone to QSO as they close within 100 Hz of my frequency.
+I was able to hear weak stations quite easily right next to a big signal and only once I had to ask someone to QSY as the station was close – within 100 Hz of my frequency.

 Talking about the off beat stations, I had to use the Clarifier (RIT) quite a bit to pick them.
 I never liked the way the RIT is implemented on this radio.
 The CLAR RX and TX buttons are in the right place, but using the MPVD ring (multi purpose VFO outer dial) is not a good idea.
 A few times in contest the CLAR RX was off and moving the MPVD moved me way off my frequency.
 Very frustrating.